NASA-IMPACT/github-code-discovery/README.md

 ```

 The search happens at 2 levels:
-- First, search for a list of top N repotories (repo search)
+- First, search for a list of top N repositories (repo search)
 - Then search for code in each of those repo (code search per repo)